eric-orozco/never-knows-best/README.md

 # Never Knows Best

 ## About
-A modern seed application with persistance and authentication.
-Nobody knows the best thing to do all of the time however, this project is intended as a quick way to get started using some of the best technology as well practices found at the time this was written.
+Nobody knows the best thing to do all of the time.
+However, this project is intended as a quick way to get a modern "full stack" seed application started using what many would consider the best technology as well practices available at the time this was written.

 ### Technology